Clinical Interests & Experience

 She completed her clinical residency at the well-established and competitive Clinical Health Psychology Residency Program in the Faculty of Medicine at the University of Manitoba.
 Dr. Keating’s residency allowed her numerous training opportunities including a placement at the Operational Stress Injury Clinic in Winnipeg, MB; training in the sub-specialty area of health psychology and advanced outpatient psychotherapy at the Health Sciences Centre in Winnipeg, MB; and, training in general outpatient diagnostic assessment and both assessment and treatment training in the Anxiety Disorders Program at St. Boniface Hospital in Winnipeg, MB.

 Dr. Keating is registered with the College of Psychologists of British Columbia and is a member of the Canadian Psychological Association and the British Columbia Psychological Association.
-She is involved with the Canadian Mental Health Association (CMHA), Kelowna Branch, sitting on the Mentally Healthly Workplace Award committee as well as fundraising for and participating in other CMHA events.
-Dr. Keating is also a member of the advisory council for Badge of Life Canada (BOLC).
+She has been involved with the Canadian Mental Health Association (CMHA), Kelowna Branch, previously sitting on the Mentally Healthy Workplace Award committee as well as fundraising for and participating in other CMHA events.
+Dr. Keating has also previously been a member of the advisory council for Badge of Life Canada (BOLC).